The History of Yagyū Shinkage Ryū

-In the Warring States Period, about 500 years ago, Kamiizumi Ise-no-kami Fujiwara Hidetsuna (later Nobutsuna) from Jōshu (currently Gunma Prefecture) was familiarized himself with many schools of the sword and spear at a young age.
+During the Warring States Period, about 500 years ago, Kamiizumi Ise-no-kami Fujiwara Hidetsuna (later Nobutsuna) from Jōshu (currently Gunma Prefecture) familiarized himself with many schools of the sword and spear at a young age.
 Among them, he learned Kage Ryū (Shadow School) from its founder Aisu Ikosai, and then created Shinkage Ryū (New Kage Ryū) after discovering the principal which he called “marobashi”.

-Sekishūsai and his fifth son, Munenori, demonstrated Shinkage Ryū before Lord Tokugawa Ieyasu.
-Due to that meeting, Munenori was employed by Lord Ieyasu, and became a teacher of heiho(swordsmanship) for 2nd and 3rd Tokugawa Shoguns, Lord Hidetada and Lord Iemitsu.
+Sekishūsai and his fifth son, Munenori, later demonstrated Shinkage Ryū before Lord Tokugawa Ieyasu.
+Due to that meeting, Munenori was employed by Lord Ieyasu, and became a teacher of heihō(swordsmanship) for 2nd and 3rd Tokugawa Shoguns, Lord Hidetada and Lord Iemitsu.
 As a result, the name Shinkage Ryū became well known throughout the entire country.
 Munenori became the founder of the “Edo Yagyū”.
 However the “Edo Yagyū” lost the Yagyū family bloodline in the time of Yoshikata, the great-grandson of Munenori.

 The tradition was passed from Toshitoshi, the 3rd headmaster of Shinkage Ryū; to Tokugawa Yoshinao the first lord of the Owari Tokugawa Domain; to Yagyū Toshikane; to Tokugawa Mitsutomo, the second lord of the Owari Tokugawa Domain.
-Until the Meiji Restoration, the lineage had been passed down by eleven heads of Yagyū family and seven lords of Owari Domain (one of the seven lords died before ascending to the lordship).
+Until the Meiji Restoration, the lineage was passed down by eleven heads of Yagyū family and seven lords of Owari Domain (one of the seven lords died before ascending to the lordship).

 2-2.
 Yagyū Shinkage Ryū in Modern Era